 In late September 1916 the 4th Battalion of the Grenadier Guards, part of the 3rd Guards Brigade, was in the line near the newly-captured village of Guillemont.
 One company occupied an exposed position in a sap, or projecting trench, whose other half was occupied by German troops.
 Among the company’s officers was Lieutenant Edward Tennant.
 On the night of 21-22 September, while attempting to snipe the Germans, Tennant was himself shot in the head by a sniper, a fate that befell many soldiers at the front who were picked off in unlucky or careless moments.
 His death at the age of nineteen was mourned by the men whom he commanded as well as by his fellow officers.

-The Honourable Edward Wyndham Tennant was born in 1897, the son of Sir Edward Tennant, whose family originated in Glasgow and had built up an industrial chemical empire.
+The Honourable Edward Wyndham Tennant was born in 1897, the son of Sir Edward Tennant, whose family originated in Glasgow and great great grandson of Charles Tennant, the founder of an industrial chemical empire based in Glsgow.
 Married to the aristocratic Pamela Wyndham, Sir Edward pursued a political career as a Liberal MP, and in 1911 was raised to the peerage as 1st Baron Glenconner.
 At the age of five Edward attended the village school near The Glen, the family’s baronial mansion near Peebles.
 Later he was privately educated and became in some ways a typical product of the class and education system that supplied the British Army with most of its junior officers during the Great War.
 Of the 594 boys who left his boarding school, Winchester, in the six years before the war, 531 joined up before conscription started in 1916.
 Having left school in 1914 with the intention of visiting Germany to learn the language in preparation for a diplomatic career, Tennant volunteered in August 1914.
 As a former member of the school’s officer training corps, he was quickly commissioned as a subaltern, despite being under age at only seventeen years old.